-NOTE: Hey y’all!
-If you’ve been following me since we launched Baby Chick then you’re probably used to reading about nutritional and health related posts.
-Today is something a bit different as I’m getting a little bit deeper and way more raw about something that’s personal to me.
-There may even be a tad TMI here and there but hey, we’re all adults 🙂 My hope is that this article helps any moms out there that are struggling with the same issue to realize that it’s completely normal and you’re not alone because, after all, that’s what this platform is all about…inspiring, connecting, and uplifting each other.
+Note from the author: I’m getting a little bit deep and raw about something that’s personal to me.
+There may even be a tad TMI here and there but hey, we’re all adults. 🙂 My hope is that this article helps any moms out there that are struggling with the same issue to realize that it’s completely normal and you’re not alone because, after all, that’s what this platform is all about…inspiring, connecting, and uplifting each other.
 Thanks!

 I’ve struggled with whether or not to write on this topic.
 Struggled for a variety of reasons; feeling guilty for feeling guilty, throwing my “baby-making” success in the face of others who may be struggling, backlash from readers, friends, or family and yeah, that big one of actually admitting these feelings to myself.
 That’s a hard one.